treehouses/treehouses.github.io/pages/vi/github-issues.md

 ## Sync Your Fork

 **Every time we start to work on an issue.
 We need to create a branch to keep the issues we are working on separate from each other.**
-Before you create your branch.
-Sync your repo using the following commands:
+Before we create our branch.
+We sync our repo using the following commands:
 ```bash
 git fetch upstream
 git checkout master